Training and Workshops

 Radio Astronomer for a Day

 What sets a scientist apart is that they tackle questions that don’t yet have answers.
 You can’t just “google it” when you are doing science!
 The Green Bank Observatory Radio Astronomer for a Day program provides an authentic research experience for students in grades 5 and up.
-School groups and youth groups of all kinds and ages may visit the Observatory for an overnight stay.
+School groups and youth groups of all kinds and ages may visit the Observatory for an overnight stay or participate virtually!
 The central theme is conducting observations with a working radio telescope to investigate our Universe!
-We supplement the program with tours and hands-on activities as well.
+When in person, we supplement the program with tours and hands-on activities as well.
 It’s amazing what students can learn in just one day!
 This program meets NGSS Nature of Science standards.
 And it’s free; only room and board costs are incurred.
 For more information visit our field trips page.

 Sharing the Universe with youth.
 That’s what Skynet Junior Scholars is all about.
 Youth Leaders and Educators sign up for Skynet Junior Scholars (SJS) and can then enroll students in an SJS Club.
 That’s when the fun begins!